 GMEC Subcommittee on Wellness

-The purpose of the GMEC Subcommittee on Wellbness is to promote the psychological, emotional, and physical wellbeing of the housestaff, physician educators, and GME staff.
-Further, the subcommittee will monitor compliance with ACGME requirements in the area of resident and fellow wellbeing and fatigue mitigation.
+The purpose of the GMEC Subcommittee on Wellness is to promote the psychological, emotional, and physical well being of the housestaff, physician educators, and GME staff.
+Further, the subcommittee will monitor compliance with ACGME requirements in the area of resident and fellow well being and fatigue mitigation.

 The ACGME updated the requirements related to the clinical learning environment, announced on March 10, 2017, and effective July 1, 2017.
 Regarding well-being of residents and faculty physicians and fatigue mitigation, the ACGME requirements state the following: